PEO ACWA Introduction

 Pueblo Chemical Agent-Destruction Pilot Plant

-Neutralization followed by biotreatment is being used to destroy the chemical weapons stockpile in Colorado.
-The Static Detonation Chamber, an explosive destruction technology, was selected to augment the heavily automated facility and are being used to destroy 4.2-inch mortar rounds and problematic chemical munitions that cannot be easily processed through the main plant.
+Neutralization followed by biotreatment was used to destroy the chemical weapons stockpile in Colorado.
+The Static Detonation Chamber, an explosive destruction technology, was selected to augment the heavily automated facility and was used to destroy 4.2-inch mortar rounds and problematic chemical munitions that could not be easily destroyed in the main plant.

 Blue Grass Chemical Agent-Destruction Pilot Plant

-Neutralization is being used to destroy the nerve agent stockpile in Kentucky.
-Static Detonation Chamber technology was used to destroy the entire mustard agent-filled stockpile, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
-Static Detonation Chamber units are augmenting main plant destruction by destroying containerized, drained and undrained rocket warheads and overpacked munitions from the stockpile.
+Neutralization was used to destroy the nerve agent stockpile in Kentucky.
+Static Detonation Chamber, or SDC, technology was used to destroy the entire mustard agent stockpile, as well as two 3-gallon Department of Transportation bottles containing mustard agent.
+An SDC unit also augmented main plant destruction by destroying containerized, drained and undrained rocket warheads, rockets unsuitable for destruction in the main plant and overpacked munitions.
+The SDC units continue to destroy containerized, drained agent-contaminated rocket warheads, considered secondary waste, during the plant’s closure stage.

 Chemical Weapons Destruction